-Film is a type of propaganda.
+Film is a form of propaganda.
 It’s designed to make you feel a certain way, stir you into action, teach you a moral lesson.
 That is not a bad thing, it’s still sincere, just most things are technically propaganda.
 Music is a truly effective form, especially national anthems.
 Everyone already knows the words, so its a quick way to unite a seemingly random crowd into one voice.
 However, anthems can just as easily divide and displace people if they are not familiar with the song.
-As such, national anthems are not simply a byproduct of politics, they are a form of politics and warfare.
+As such, national anthems are not simply a by-product of politics, they are a form of politics and warfare.
 Perhaps the greatest demonstration of this power is the “La Marseillaise” scene in Casablanca, which remains one of the most emotional and significant scenes in cinema history.

 I only recently watched Casablanca, but I can now confidently say it is one of my favourites.
 I was initially reticent about the film, as I assumed it would be overrated, dated, and somewhat problematic.
 It is a bit, but I still had my extremely low expectations utterly blown away.
 The “La Marseillaise” scene is particularly moving, as the sequences is both extremely emotional and historically significant.
 The characters, the music, and the context, both in film and out, form the film’s most unapologetic call to arms.
 It also features what I consider the greatest close-up in cinema.
 I realize this is a monumental claim but hear me out.